 We have twice met Arsenal in the traditional curtain-raiser to the season.

 1979 - We put on a sparkling show to beat the Gunners 3-1 at Wembley to claim the FA Charity Shield outright for the fourth time.
-Our goals came from Kenny Dalglish and a Terry McDermott brace.
+Our goals came from Kenny Dalglish and a Terry McDermott brace as Alan Sunderland bagged the first of his six goals past us.

 2002 - Arsenal's new Brazilian signing Gilberto Silva scored the only goal of the game to hand them the newly-rechristened FA Community Shield at the Millennium Stadium in Cardiff.
-Bruno Cheyrou and El-Hadji Diouf both made their first-class debuts for the reds in this game.
+Bruno Cheyrou and El-Hadji Diouf both made their first-class reds bows in this game, while future red Kolo Touré made his debut for the winning side.

 1992 - A testimonial match for former reds left-back Jim Beglin took place as we beat Leeds United 4-1 at Elland Road.
 Ian Rush bagged a brace, with our other goals being scored by Jamie Redknapp and Dean Saunders.